Binary Linear Codes with Optimal Scaling: Polar Codes with Large Kernels: Proof of Theorem : Concentration of

-At this point, we have gathered all the required tools to prove Theorem~\ref{thm:cases}.
+At this point, we have gathered all the required tools to prove~\Pref{thm:cases}.
 Our proof consists of two steps.
-First, we show that the polarization behavior of a random nonsingular $\ell\times\ell$ kernel is given, with high probability, by the function $\cF_i(z)$ analyzed in the previous subsection.
+First, we show that the polarization behavior of a random non-singular $\ell\times\ell$ kernel is given, with high probability, by the function $\cF_i(z)$ analyzed in the previous subsection.
 Then, we explain how to relate this fact to an upper bound on $\lambda_{\alpha,K}(z)$.
+Note that throughout this section, all probabilities are defined with respect to the random selection of non-singular kernels and there is no randomness in $i$.
+In fact, the polarization behavior of a desired kernel should be similar to $\cF_i(z)$ for all $i$.
 As the theorem suggests, we split the proof into two parts: the first part takes care of the middle interval and proves \eqref{eq:cases_middle}, while the second part takes care of the tail intervals and proves \eqref{eq:cases_tails}.

-\begin{proof}[Proof of \eqref{eq:cases_middle}] First, we combine the results of \Lref{lemma:randomkernel_caseI_erasure_probability_lowerbound} and \Lref{lemma:randomkernel_caseI_erasure_probability_upperbound} to show that $\cF_i(z)$ roughly behaves as a step function.
+\begin{proof}[Proof of \eqref{eq:cases_middle}] First, we combine the results of \Pref{lemma:randomkernel_caseI_erasure_probability_lowerbound} and \Pref{lemma:randomkernel_caseI_erasure_probability_upperbound} to show that $\cF_i(z)$ roughly behaves as a step function.
 In the previous subsection, we have shown that

 Our strategy is to show that, with high probability over the choice of the kernel, $f_{K,i}(z)$ is sharp for each fixed value of $i$.
-Then, we will use a union bound to show that $f_{K,i}(z)$ is sharp for all $i\in[\ell]$.
-To this end, we first set $\beta = \delta = 4.5+\log\ell$ in \eq{eq72}.
-Furthermore, we can assume that $\ell \geq 32$, as \eqref{eq:cases_L_bound} holds and $\alpha <1/16$.
-It is easy to verify that under these conditions, \eq{eq72} reduces to
+Then, we will use a union-bound-like argument to show that $f_{K,i}(z)$ is sharp for all $i\in[\ell]$.
+To this end, we first set $\beta = \sigma = 4.5+\log\ell$ in \eq{eq72}.
+Given that the nature of our results is asymptotic, we assume that $\ell \geq 32$.
+Now, it is easy to derive the following from \eq{eq72}.

 where